2007 - 2022

-Younger drivers face many challenges when learning the complex task of driving a vehicle.
-With their inexperience, they also face a higher risk of danger.
-Despite making up only about 15 per cent of all drivers, younger drivers represent more than a third of annual road fatalities.
+As a younger and novice driver you face many challenges when learning the complex task of driving a vehicle.
+With relative inexperience, you also face a higher risk of being involved in a crash.
+Despite making up only about 15 per cent of all licence holders, the crashes that involve younger drivers (aged under 26 years) account for almost a quarter of annual road fatalities.

-The Safer Drivers Course helps learner drivers identify risks on the roads.
+The safer driver course ( http:// youtu.be/9LxSUWlkQbl ) helps learner drivers identify risks on the roads.
 Speed management, hazard awareness and safe following distances are some of the strategies in the course’s theoretical and practical sessions, which earn learner drivers 20 hours of log-book credit.

-Licence conditions has details of some of the restrictions that apply to learner and P-plate drivers.
+Licence conditions explains the NSW Graduated Licensing Scheme process, as well as some of the restrictions that apply to learner and P-plate drivers.

 Under 25-year-old learner drivers living in Brewarrina, Walgett, Bourke, Broken Hill, Balranald and Hay can now apply for a restricted P1 Provisional licence so they can drive to work, education and medical related appointments.

 Learners in these areas will be able to apply for the restricted P1 Provisional licence after they have completed 50 hours of on-road supervised driving (including at least 10 hours of night driving), with these hours recorded in their log books.

 After you have completed six months on the restricted P1 Provisional licence, the restricted conditions will automatically expire and standard P1 licence conditions will apply for the rest of the P1 period.

 The restricted P1 licence will be piloted for two years and allows young people living in remote areas wider access to health, education and work opportunities.